BadChoice/handesk/readme.md

 · Everything is unlimited
 · Lead management (With its API as well)
 · Auto lead subscription to mailchimp based on its tags
 · Tickets reporting
 · Tickets internal notes
 · Can merge tickets
+· Lead tasks, that can have a due date, and sending daily tasks email

 ## Installation
 Its very simple, you just need to follow the standard Laravel installation